Updated:

 School Attendance Levels

 A cursory look at the data on the highest grade of schooling from IPIUMs reveals that majority of the people, which is over 30%, go up to 12th grade.
 The rest on both sides are below 8%.
-According to Bureau of labor statistics, there is a 6.5% unemployment rate in the country (USA).
+According to Bureau of Labor Statistics, there is a 6.5% unemployment rate in the country (USA).

 While this represents a huge number of people, it significantly stands out that majority of these people do not have a college degree.
 The following table indicates the enrolment levels in schools in United States.
-As the graphical representation below indicates (Table 1), there are currently less than 1% people between the age of 6 years and 21 years that have not enrolled in at least a certain level of school.
+As the graphical representation below indicates (Table 1), there are currently less than 1% people between the ages of 6 years and 21 years that have not enrolled in at least a certain level of school.

 Table 1: Enrolment Levels